Email FacebookTwitterMenu burgerClose thin

 Instead of asking if financial advisors can pay referral fees, it may be more prudent to ask if they should.
 In an ideal world, you may generate referrals organically, with no need to offer compensation.
 If you’re not seeing that goal come to fruition, however, you may wonder whether paying for referrals is a sound investment.

-How to Get More Referrals for Your Advisory Business
+Ways to Get Referrals for Your Advisory Business

 The most direct way to get referrals from clients is to ask.
 You can mention at the end of client meetings that you’re growing your business and you’d be happy to talk to anyone the client might know who could benefit from your services.

 If that feels uncomfortable, you can work on generating referrals naturally.
 That begins with delivering a superior client experience that exceeds their expectations.
 If you’re unsure what your clients need or want most, consider having them complete an anonymous experience survey.
-That’s a simple but effective way to get genuine feedback on how you can improve your business.
+That can be a simple but effective way to get genuine feedback on how you can improve your business.

-Client appreciation events are another opportunity to gain referrals.
+Client events are another opportunity to gain referrals and show your clients how much you value them.
 Appreciation events allow you to spend time with clients outside the office and get to know them a little better.
-Scheduling events that appeal to your clients’ interests or hobbies shows them that you’re paying attention and that you truly value their business.
+Scheduling events that appeal to your clients’ interests or hobbies shows them that you’re paying attention and that you see them as integral to your business success.

 Networking can also lead to more referrals if you’re connecting with professionals who are in a similar vertical.
-For example, you might refer clients who need tax help to a CPA you know, and they may return the favor when they have a client who needs a financial planner.
+For example, you might refer clients who need tax help to a certified public accountant (CPA) you know, and they may return the favor when they have a client who needs a financial planner.

-For example, SmartAsset AMP is a subscription-based service built specifically for fiduciary advisors who want to automate lead generation and scale client acquisition.
+You also could partner with a lead generation service that matches you with qualified prospects.
+This type of service can help streamline prospecting by connecting you with potential clients who meet certain criteria, giving you more time to focus on follow-up and relationship-building.
+For example, SmartAsset AMP is a subscription-based service built specifically for fiduciary advisors who want to automate their lead generation and scale client acquisition.

-AMP can deliver up to 540 validated leads per year, eliminating the need for cold prospecting.
-Investors complete a survey about their financial goals and preferences, then are matched with advisors based on location and asset level.
+AMP can deliver validated leads, eliminating the need for cold prospecting.
+Investors complete a survey about their financial goals and preferences, then are matched with advisors based on location and asset levels.
 You receive each lead directly via phone or email.
 Sign up for a free demo here.

 Bottom Line

-Whether you pay for referrals or you don’t, they represent a critical area of your marketing plan.
-Weighing the advantages of disadvantages of offering a referral fee can help you evaluate whether it’s a suitable choice for your firm.
+Whether you pay for referrals or not, they often represent a critical area of your marketing plan.
+Weighing the advantages and disadvantages of offering a referral fee can help you evaluate whether it’s a suitable choice for your firm.

 Tips for Growing Your Advisory Business